-The West MacDonnell Ranges & Alice Springs
+Guide To The West MacDonnell Ranges (Tjoritja), Alice Springs

-Did you know that the West Macs was on the doorstep of Alice?
-I’m embarrassed to say I didn’t.
 I thought Alice Springs was in the middle of the desert, which I pictured as being flat and vast.

 Alice actually sits in the gap between the East and West MacDonnell Ranges, a 622km series of ancient mountains sculptured by climatic conditions.
-This means Alice is set in a very picturesque area offering tourists a wide variety of things to see and do.

 road travelling towards a rocky mountain